anyscale/madewithml.github.io/docs/courses/mlops/product.md

 - **Updates**: the documentation should always be kept up-to-date so new (and current) members can always refer to it in the event of on-boarding, conflict, validation, etc.

 !!! tip "People are not going to read all of this..."
     It can be an onerous task if need need stakeholders to review this kind of detailed documentation for each release.
-DRIs can mitigate the burder by highlighting which parts of the templates specific stakeholders need to review and the key differences/improvements since last time.
+DRIs can mitigate the burden by highlighting which parts of the templates specific stakeholders need to review and the key differences/improvements since last time.
 After this, we can lead them to any decisions that they need to sign off on before we can proceed with executing the release.

 ## Product management